 Old Jail Museum - Thompson Falls

 Open from Memorial Day to Labor Day, the Old Jail Museum is one of the oldest buildings in continuous use in Sanders County.
-Originally operating as the county jail, sheriff's office and sheriff's residence, the building now serves the citizens as a museum and focus for historical artifacts, images and maps.
+Originally operating as the county jail, sheriff's office and sheriff's residence, the building now serves the citizens as a museum and focus on preserving Sanders County history, historical artifacts, images and maps.

 Located on the Clark's Fork of the Columbia adjacent to the North West Company's famous 'Saleesh House', the museum honors the pioneers who explored, mapped, settled and farmed this corner of Montana.
 Later, the Hudsons Bay Company built a series of trade houses designated 'Flathead Post' continuing the fur trade started by the first recorded European, David Thompson.